 The next weekly commentary will be released on January 4, 2022.
 In the meantime, we wish you and your family and friends all the very best this holiday season!

-(1) Source: Bloomberg, December 13, 2021
+1. Bloomberg, December 13, 2021

-(2) Source: Bloomberg, December 10, 2021
+2. Bloomberg, December 10, 2021

-(3) Source: Federal Reserve Bank of New York, Measurig the Natural Rate of Interest, as of August 2020.
+3. Federal Reserve Bank of New York, Measurig the Natural Rate of Interest, as of August 2020.

-(4) Source: Bloomberg, Trading Ecomonics, December 13, 2021
+4. Bloomberg, Trading Ecomonics, December 13, 2021

 IMPORTANT INFORMATION

-Securities may be offered through iCapital Securities, LLC, a registered broker dealer, member of FINRA and SIPC and subsidiary of Institutional Capital Network, Inc. (d/b/a iCapital Network).
-These registrations and memberships in no way imply that the SEC, FINRA or SIPC have endorsed the entities, products or services discussed herein. iCapital and iCapital Network are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.
+Securities products and services are offered by iCapital Markets, an SEC-registered broker-dealer, member FINRA and SIPC, and an affiliate of iCapital, Inc. and Institutional Capital Network, Inc. These registrations and memberships in no way imply that the SEC, FINRA, or SIPC have endorsed any of the entities, products, or services discussed herein.
+Annuities and insurance services are provided by iCapital Annuities and Insurance Services LLC, an affiliate of iCapital, Inc. “iCapital” and “iCapital Network” are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.

-© 2021 Institutional Capital Network, Inc. All Rights Reserved.
+© 2023 Institutional Capital Network, Inc. All Rights Reserved.